 The young boy smiled and replied, “Throwing starfish into the ocean.
 The tide has washed them up onto the beach and they can’t get back in the water by themselves.
 When the sun gets too high and too hot, the starfish will die, unless I throw them back.”

 The man, a little puzzled, replied, “There are thousands of starfish.
 I’m afraid you won’t make any difference at all.”

 The boy bent down, picked up another starfish, and threw it as far as he could back into the ocean.
 Then he turned to Petro, smiled, and said, “It made a difference to that one!”

 IGNITE THEIR PASSION, DELIBERATELY

-As I told the story, the room became quiet.
+As I told The Starfish Story, the room became quiet.
 The audience was attentive and engaged.
 Questions and comments flowed freely during the discussion that followed.
-One member of the audience later told me the starfish story brought a tear to her eye.
+One member of the audience later told me The Starfish Story brought a tear to her eye.
 It was then… that I knew… I had succeeded in igniting their passion for helping others to improve their lives.

 Photography Source: DepositPhotos